AutoxingTech/axbot_restbook/docs/reference/services.md

 }
 ```

-Use `/wheel_state` websocket topic，to monitor wheel state.
+Use the `/wheel_state` WebSocket topic to monitor the current control mode and wheel status.

 ```bash
 $ wscat -c ws://192.168.25.25:8090/ws/v2/topics